ideaspaper/fnless/README.md

 _**Return**_

-Same string you get when running the source code on terminal.
+Same string you get when running the functionless code in terminal.

 ### `deleteInstrumentFile`